unixbhaskar/Linux_Infrastructure_Management/README.md

 Expected Readers:

-Those who have hands on managing the enterprise infra .Few simple procedure to get the job done in day to day basis.
+Those who has hands on managing the enterprise infra .Few simple procedure to get the job done in day to day basis.